SAP-Summer-2025-Internship/HPOM-Minigame/README.md

 - Multi-page button-driven survey about HPOM roles and architecture
 - Session management via cookies
 - User responses are stored as CSV in a Fly.io volume (`/data/data.csv`)
+- Pretty HTML view of all collected data at [`/view-data`](https://hpom-minigame.fly.dev/view-data)
 - Designed for deployment on Fly.io with persistent storage
+- Limits the number of concurrent connections/threads to prevent server overload

 ## How It Works
 - Users interact with a series of HTML pages, making choices about HPOM roles and questions.
 - Each session's responses are summarized and written to `/data/data.csv` on the attached Fly.io volume (if present).
 - If the volume is not attached, the app logs a debug message and skips writing.
+- Visit `/view-data` to see all collected responses in a formatted table.

 ## Deployment
 1. **Create a Fly.io app and volume:**